Xilinx/Vitis_Libraries/docs/guide_L1/SVD/SVD.rst

 Theoretically, the SVD can be characterized by the fact that the singular values are the square roots of eigenvalues of :math:`A^TA`, the columns of :math:`V` are the corresponding eigenvectors, and the columns of U are the eigenvectors of :math:`AA^T`, assuming distinct singular values.
 The approximation can simplify the general m-by-n matrix SVD problem to a general symmetric matrix SVD problem.
 Due to the roundoff errors in the formulation of :math:`AA^T` and :math:`A^TA`, the accuracy has a slight influence, but if we don't need too high accuracy, the approximation can largely reduce the complexity of calculation.

 There are two dominant categories of SVD algorithms for dense matrix: bidiagonalization methods and Jacobi methods.
 The classical bidiagonalization method is a long sequential calculation, FPGA has no advantage in that case.
 In contrast, Jacobi methods apply plane rotations to the entire matrix A. Two-sided Jacobi methods iteratively apply rotations on both sides of matrix A to bring it to diagonal form, while one-sided Hestenes Jacobi methods apply rotations on one side to orthogonalize the columns of matrix A and bring :math:`A^TA` to diagonal form.
-While Jacobi methods are often slow than bidiagonalization methods, they have better potential in unrolling and pipelining.
+While Jacobi methods are often slower than bidiagonalization methods, they have better potential in unrolling and pipelining.

 Jacobi Methods
 --------------